williamhowardsnyder/williamhowardsnyder.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am currently an MS CS student at the University of Washington.
-We have made another change.
+I'm William, a first years MS student at the University of Washington studying computer science.

- a recent graduate of the University of Washington (woohoo!) and double majored in Computer Science and Philosophy.
-I am continuing my education as a Master's student studying computer science.
-My academic interests include machine learning and scalable algorithms with an eye towards applying these tools to solve problems in biology and medicine.
+My research interests include machine learning and scalable algorithms with an eye towards applying these tools to solve problems in biology and medicine.
+I spend most of my time as a graduate researcher in the [Matsen Group](https://matsen.fredhutch.org/) at Fred Hutchinson Cancer Research Center working towards designing scalable methods for inferrence of viral evolution.

+I attained a BS (2022) at the University of Washington in Computer Science, where I was fortunate to be advised by [Sheng Wang](https://homes.cs.washington.edu/~swang/) for my undergraduate thesis, as well as [Erick Matsen](https://matsen.fredhutch.org/) for a research internship at FHCRC.
+I also attained a BA (2022) in Philosophy, where I focused on normative subjects like Ethics and Epistemology.

+You can reach me at howarwil[at]cs[dot]washington[dot]edu

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.